SchematicHQ/schematic-python/README.md

 ## Installation and Setup

-1. Add this dependency to your project's build file:
+1. Add `schematichq` to your project's build file:

 ```bash
 pip install schematichq